Jay D. Keener, MD – Fellowship Director

 Application deadline is November 1, 2021.

-The fellow will be a member of the faculty at Washington University School of Medicine with an appointment as instructor.
+The fellow will be a member of the faculty at Washington University School of Medicine with an appointment as an Attending.
 Clinical care is provided at Barnes Jewish Hospital, the Orthopedic Outpatient Center and Barnes Jewish West County Hospital.
-The fellows also provide independent shoulder and elbow care at the John Cochran Veterans Administration Medical Center.
-Fellows will also participate in a weekly cadaver lab session in the Shoulder and Elbow Service cadaver lab which has two stations equipped to perform cadaveric shoulder and/or elbow arthroscopic procedures, as well as a state of the art conference facility.
+The fellows provide shoulder and elbow care at the John Cochran Veterans Administration Medical Center.
+Fellows will also participate in a weekly cadaver lab session in the Shoulder and Elbow Service cadaver lab which has two stations equipped to perform cadaveric shoulder and elbow arthroscopic procedures, as well as a state-of-the-art conference room.
 The fellows can anticipate independent activity conducting VA Shoulder and Elbow Clinics, and operating on Barnes-Jewish Hospital emergency or VA cases.
-Educational activities include weekly indications conference, weekly didactic lectures, an anatomical dissection program, and monthly journal club.
+Educational activities include weekly indications conference, didactic lectures, and an cadaver lab as well as a monthly journal club.
 Participation in research projects is encouraged.
-Clinical experience will provide shoulder and elbow training and opportunities to contribute to the educational program for residents and medical students.
+Shoulder and elbow fellows will also lead educational opportunities in the clinical and didactic setting for residents and medical students.
 This program is part of the Shoulder & Elbow SF Match process.
-Interviews will be conducted Friday, February 26, 2021.
+Interviews will be conducted Friday, March 11, 2022.